neoarc/neoarc.github.io/_wiki/sfmb_betatest_community_rules.md

 Please respect people in server for effective development & conversation.

 ## Unallowed
-- Pinging someone (including me) without a reason (by typing @username)
+- Pinging someone without a reason (by typing @username)
 - Continue pinging when someone says they don't want to be pinged
 - Sending single unnecessary messages.
-- Spam and flood (Keep your thoughts together in the least amount of lines possible)
+- Spam and flood
+	- Keep your thoughts together in the least amount of lines possible
 - Insulting & rude behaviors (This includes being racist, homophobic and xenophobic.)
 - Changing your Discord name way too frequently
 - Posting an URL (either it being sketchy or not) without any comment
 - Sending gore, NSFW images, nazist or fascist jokes, political or religion fights (polemic)
 - Do some uncomfortable behavior using server member's creation (pfp, drawing, sprite)
-- Impersonating another member (for example changing profile picture and nickname to the same as other member)
+- Impersonating another member
+	- For example, changing profile picture and nickname to the same as other member
-- Not listening to the staff, they are there before you, they know the rules and have power over you.
-Respect them and listen to them because they help making the server friendly and effective for everybody.
-If they tell you to stop, you stop.
+- Not listening to the staff
+	- They are there before you, they know the rules and have power over you.
+	- Respect them and listen to them because they help making the server friendly and effective for everybody.
+	- If they tell you to stop, you stop.
 - Using/stealing SFMB's material (such as sprites and music) without permission.

 ## You must